 • The right to data portability

-• You have the right to request your data be provided in an easy to use format to another
+• You have the right to request that your data is provided in an easy to use format to another supplier

 • The right to object

 • You can opt out of hearing from us at any point by contacting us using the details below